makrai/notes/pierrejean18-embed-variability-naacl.md

 * variation = 1 join ratio
 * N = 25
-* This measure may also be sensible to ... hubness
+* This measure may also be sensible to hubness
-  * they were limited to ... surnames for the BNC ... and did not interfere with our measure of stability for all other areas of the lexicon
+  * they were limited to surnames for the BNC and did not interfere with our measure of stability for all other areas of the lexicon
-* 3 different corpora: ACL ..., BNC ... and PLOS (biology scientific articles)
+* 3 different corpora: ACL, BNC and PLOS (biology scientific articles)
   * same size (about 100 million words) but they are from different types (the
   * BNC is a generic corpus while PLOS and ACL are specialized corpora) and
   * lemmatized and POS-tagged using the Talismane toolkit (Urieli, 2013)